 The "Side Hustle" is becoming a more and more popular concept and there is a lot more information online helping Side Hustlers to settle into the world of small business and entrepreneurship.
 A lot of this information really glamorises the life of being a Side Hustler and can sometimes fail to mention the ups and downs - emotional, financial, physical and otherwise - that are involved in the side hustling journey.

 Now, don't get me wrong.
 I think side hustling (starting your own business on the side of your day job) is a fantastic idea, not just as a way to make extra money, but also as an outlet for your skills and passions that aren't addressed by your main gig.
 I have learned so much since starting Pop Your Career, not only about business, but also about myself and it is a path that I encourage others to take if they are looking for similar fulfilment.
 What I will say, is that if you are thinking about starting your own side hustle, you should be smart about it.
-In this post I am sharing 5 very important things that you should consider.
+In this post I am sharing 5 very important things that you should consider when clarifying your side hustle idea.

 1. What is your SIDE HUSTLE idea?